-8.2 TERMINAL (Console)
+9.2 TERMINAL (Console)

-To connect a serial terminal, use the 9pin RS232 D-Sub connector in the front panel or the RJ45 connector of the LAN-CPU.
+To connect a serial terminal (according to the device model), use the 9pin RS232 D-Sub connector in the front panel or the RJ45 connector of the LAN-CPU.
 Via the serial terminal connection it is possible to configure parameters with a command line interface.
 You have to use a NULL-MODEM cable (D-Sub) or a CAB-CONSOLE-RJ45 cable to establish a connection to your PC or Laptop computer.